abapGit/docs.abapgit.org/src/user-guide/setup/ssl-setup.md

 ### SAP Crypto Library

-Secure connections require installation of the SAP Crypto Library (CommonCryptoLib 8).
+Secure connections require the installation of the SAP Crypto Library (CommonCryptoLib 8).
 Since SAP NetWeaver 7.4 this library is installed with the system.
 However, if your system is older or not up-to-date, you might have to update the library to a more recent version.

 :::note
 It's highly recommended to run a recent version of the Crypto Library to avoid known security issues.
 As of December 2022, the latest version is `8.5.47`.